rchatterjee/pam-typopw/README.md

 ### `typtop` Utility

+_In Linux we have `typtops.py` instead of `typtop`, and one will need root permission to run the script_.

-You can use this utility to control the settings of adaptive typo-tolerance.  *Right now it requires super user priviledge.
-We are working on cleaning this utility and making it easier to use.*
+You can use this utility to control the settings of adaptive typo-tolerance.  *We are working on cleaning this utility and making it easier to use.*

 ```bash
 $ sudo typtop